hayaalsh/FCND-Motion-Planning/README.md

 ```

 ### Cull waypoints ###
-Collinearity test was applied on the oprained path to prune it from unnecessary waypoints.
+Collinearity test, `prune_path()`, was applied on the optained path to prune it from unnecessary waypoints.

 ```py
 def prune_path(path, epsilon=1e-5):